dalikewara/dalikewara.github.io/docs/blog/posts/finding-the-best-design-pattern-for-interfaces/index.md

 ```

 Look how easily I can change the data source business needs above.
 With the same consumer and contract, all I have to do is
-change the provider, and I'm done.
+change the provider, and I'm done 👏.

 ## Let's talk About The Result object

-If you look, I've been returning a single `User` object as an example.
+If you notice, I've been returning a single `User` object as an example.
 This object actually contains user data like id,
 username, email, password, etc. It's more or less like this:

 ``` go